 ‘A time to walk alone with God’

-In this time of isolation, we will all have no option other than to learn how to ‘walk alone with God’ and in one of my books I tell of when I had to learn how to!
-It was when I was suddenly and completely detached from ALL Christian contact whatsoever in every shape or form, and without all the wonderful spiritual aids available for spiritual growth.
-I had just one possession left – my Bible and was forced to learn how to ‘walk alone with the Lord.
+In this time of isolation, we will all have no option other than to learn how to ‘walk alone with God’ and in one of my books I tell of when I had to learn how to do so!
+It was when I was suddenly and completely detached from ALL Christian contact whatsoever in every shape or form, and without all the wonderful spiritual aids available for spiritual growth that I was used to having, being left with just one possession left – my Bible, and was forced to learn how to ‘walk alone with the Lord.

 It was a lonely, long, and painful process, and even though I’d followed the Lord since I was twelve-years-of age & served Him with all of my heart, I felt like a toddler learning how to walk!
 I fell, I stumbled, I cried – a lot!
 No-matter how much a parent loves their child, ‘walking alone’ is something the child has to learn to do all by itself and they will fall down and hurt themselves time and again before ‘something’ suddenly ‘clicks’ and he ‘gets it’ and can walk all alone without mom or dad’s help!

 I knew at the time, no matter how tough, that the Lord was teaching me the best lesson I could ever learn in my Christian life: that if ever the time came for me to have to ‘walk all alone with Him’ again that I would know how – and that time has arrived!

 So at this time of lockdown I am staying indoors with Him! (not because I’m afraid to die, just the opposite, but because our NHS will have enough to cope with needing the beds for others).

 Did you know that the Bible speaks of having a FAT soul?